Eximchain/terraform-aws-quorum-cluster/README.md

 ```

 If any of these commands fail, wait a short time and try again.
 If waiting doesn't fix the issue, you may need to destroy and recreate the infrastructure.

+# Roadmap

+The master list of desired features for this tool.
+Feel free to contribute feature requests via pull requests editing this section.
+Items here may correspond with open issues.

+- [ ] Dedicated Boot Nodes for Geth and Constellation
+- [ ] Full initial documentation
+- [ ] Secure handling of TLS Certificate
+- [ ] Terraform Module
+- [ ] Quorum Node health checking and replacement
+- [ ] Anti-Fraglie Everything
+- [ ] Fine-grained Permissions for Private Keys in Vault
+- [ ] Tighten security parameters
+- [ ] Multi AZ Network
+- [ ] Multi Region Network
+- [ ] Network with External Participants